xbeat/Machine-Learning/README.md

 Outliers are data points that significantly differ from other observations in a dataset.
 They can greatly impact statistical analyses and machine learning models.
 In this presentation, we'll explore how to identify, visualize, and handle outliers using Python.

+## Regression Analysis Fundamentals and Application

+Understanding Linear Regression Fundamentals

+Linear regression serves as a foundational statistical method for modeling relationships between variables.
+It establishes a linear relationship between dependent and independent variables by finding the best-fitting line through data points, minimizing the sum of squared residuals.

 ## Weights and Biases in Neural Networks in Python

 Introduction to Weights and Biases in Neural Networks